 Cost Predictability

 Agent costs are still hard to predict before running a task.
-A document that takes 8 LLM calls to process in testing might take 25 calls if the agent hits unexpected edge cases.
-This makes cost budgeting difficult.
-The solutions are budget guardrails (hard limits on tokens per task), step limits (maximum number of tool calls before human review), and better task decomposition that bounds the search space before the agent starts.
-None of these are fully satisfying.
+A document that takes 8 LLM calls in testing might take 25 when the agent hits edge cases.
+Fix: budget guardrails (hard token limits per task) and step limits before human review.

-Agents that read external content are vulnerable to prompt injection — adversarial instructions embedded in documents or web pages that redirect agent behavior.
-This is a real security concern for agents with write permissions (email send, database write, API calls).
-Mitigation: sandboxed execution, read-only tools where possible, and explicit human approval for any irreversible action.
+A third persistent failure mode is prompt injection — adversarial instructions embedded in documents or web pages that redirect agent behavior.
+Real security concern for agents with write permissions.
+Standard mitigation: sandboxed execution, read-only tools where possible, explicit human approval for any irreversible action.

 | Framework | Best For | Primary Model | Status |